TeodorVecerdi/CodeGraph/README.md

 <p align="justify">
   <b>CodeGraph</b> is an open-source <b>visual programming</b> tool for artists, designers and other non-programmers alike who want to make games but don't know how to program.
 It's based on Unity's new UIElements library and GraphView, the same library Shader Graph is built on.

-  **DISCLAIMER**: Creating CodeGraph was a learning process for me as I have never experimented with expanding the Unity Editor through custom windows, nor have I ever used the UIElements library.
-There's a high chance you will encounter bugs while using CodeGraph.
-I've tried to fix all the bugs I found while developing the project but feel free to open an issue if you encounter bugs.
 </p>

 # Getting started